 Starting your own business is exciting and risky at the same time.
-According to the US Small Business Administration, 30% of new businesses fail within the first two years; that number jumps to 50% within the first five years.
-It is highly likely that the failure rate of dog trainers is higher.
-Why would that be?
 Very few people have the natural ability or expertise to be efficient at all aspects of running a successful dog training business.
 That is where our experience comes into play.
-By franchising with us, you get access to a proven business model that drastically increases your chance of success.
+There are many wonderful independent dog trainers out there (and we wish them all well), but by franchising with us, you get access to a proven business model that drastically increases your chance of success.

 We are excited to offer dog trainers and/or entrepreneurs across the country the opportunity to run their own Paw & Order franchise.
 Whether you are a dog trainer struggling to succeed or someone who has always dreamed of running your own business, a Paw & Order franchise might be just what you’ve been looking for.